biothings/biothings_explorer_graphql/README.md

 ```

 To pass other parameters to [ApolloServer](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#apolloserver), pass a config object to the `getServer` function.
 (Refer to [documentation](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#apolloserver) for other options)

+See `example/` for an example using more advanced options.

 ```js
 const config = {